• Skip to primary navigation

 Uncooked pie with holes poked into the pie crust.

-Brush the top pie crust with a beaten egg, which will make the crust shiny, golden and beautiful.
+Brush the top unbaked pie crust with a beaten egg, which will make the crust shiny, golden and beautiful.

 Pastry brush brushing pie crust with a beaten egg before baking.